Andy4495/skat-scoresheet/README.md

 - Ramsch
   - Play a Ramsch hand if nobody bids 18
   - Play a Ramschround of 3 hands after playing a Bockround of 3 hands
+  - There is no Bock during a Ramsch round
+    - A "nobody bids 18" Ramsch hand has Bock apply
   - A player taking all tricks (Durchmarsch) scores +120 points
   - If no single player takes all tricks, then he player who collects the most card points has those card points deducted
     - More than one player can lose in the case of a tie